-As rumors of Bethesda’s E3 offerings continue to circle, it looks like the long-awaited Starfield could be coming this fall.
+As rumors of Bethesda's E3 offerings continue to circle, it looks like the long-awaited Starfield could be coming sooner than we thought..

 The gaming studio will once again be a big part of E3, and with a couple of months to go before the expo, the internet is awash with rumors and teases of potential announcements.
 Gaming fans are already pumped for Bethesda's potential Doom 2 announcement, but there's no denying that Starfield would be a noteworthy announcement in its own right.